 Are you looking for additional money advice?
 Here is valuable money advice my dad can teach you!

-Even though it’s over 18 years ago, not a day goes by that I don’t think about my dad.
-I was really daddy’s girl and wanted to do EVERYTHING with him when I was younger.
+Even though it feels like a lifetime has passed, not a day goes by that I don’t think about my dad.
+I was truly daddy’s girl and wanted to do everything with him when I was younger.
 There are so many things that remind me of him, which I’m grateful for.
-I will forever remember him, he really was the best dad ever!
+I will forever remember him; he really was the best dad ever!

 My dad has taught me many things, a lot of which have a relationship with money.
 He shaped me into the person I am today, and I am certainly a better person because of it.